 The goal of risk management is not to eliminate all risks but to effectively reduce their likelihood and impact.
 One way to do that is through business continuity planning.

-Having a business continuity plan in place can help your organization keep operating at some capacity during a disaster.
+Having a business continuity plan in place can help your organization keep operating at some capacity in the event of a disaster.

 Below, get straightforward answers to what a business continuity plan includes, why it’s important, and how to write one.
 You’ll also find a business continuity template to simplify the process.